Welcome to Rotterdam

 How it works

-If we decide to work together, we’ll take a deep dive into your relocation, crafting a personalised roadmap for a seamless and successful transition to Rotterdam over a virtual meeting.
-Your relocation is off to a flying start before you even step on the airplane.
+Once we decide to work together, we’ll take a deep dive into your situation, crafting a personalised roadmap for a smooth and successful transition to Rotterdam.
+I do the work, so you can focus on your new job and make time for self-care during this hectic time.
+You can rest assured that your relocation is off to a flying start before you even step on the aeroplane.

 I look forward to helping you to settle into your new life.

-- assistance with finding a (semi-) furnished rental apartment in Rotterdam area
+- assistance with finding a (semi-) furnished rental apartment in the Rotterdam area

-- accompany you to 3 viewings or attend these viewings on your behalf When you’re not in Rotterdam at the time of the viewing, I can arrange a pre-recorded video or a live streaming of the property.
+- accompany you to 2 viewings or attend these viewings on your behalf When you’re not in Rotterdam at the time of the viewing, I can arrange a pre-recorded video or a live stream of the property.

 - accompany you to the move-in inspection or attend this inspection on your behalf